noi-techpark/stuart-chatbot/README.md

 `scrape_wiki.sh` scrapes the wiki markdown files from the [ODH-Docs wiki](https://github.com/noi-techpark/odh-docs/wiki).

-Additionally, there is a more generic scraper:
-`scrape_rt.py` scrapes tickets from an installation of Best Practice' Request Tracker.
+Additionally, there is a more generic scraper to scrape tickets from a well known ticketing system (Best Practice' Request Tracker): `scrape_rt.py`.
-Or more precisely: it scrapes transactions of type 'Ticket created', 'Correspondence added' or 'Comments added'.
-Remember to set up the location and credentials of the Request Tracker installation in 'scrape_rt.json'!
+It scrapes transactions of type 'Ticket created', 'Correspondence added' or 'Comments added'.
+Remember to set up the location and credentials of the Request Tracker installation in `scrape_rt.json`!

 The documents are stored in the `~/stuart-chatbot/data_*` directories.